sergiokopplin/indigo/_posts/2016-08-16-nintex-connected-workflows.markdown

 I tentatively kicked off a workflow from a test user account with lower permissions, and .... it worked!

-However, as I mentioned earlier, kicking off a new workflow from an existing workflow seems to take Nintex a good 15-20 minutes to slowly work its way through.
+However, kicking off a new workflow from an existing workflow seems to take Nintex a good 15-20 minutes to slowly work its way through.
 This can be fairly awkward during live demo sessions, but shouldn't be a problem during normal live usage.

 <div class="breaker"></div>